wearehanno/riggings/README.md

 ![https://travis-ci.org/wearehanno/riggings](https://travis-ci.org/wearehanno/riggings.svg?branch=master)

-Prototype fast, and deploy to a server for feedback and staging!
-This is the internal repo we use at [Hanno](http://hanno.co/) for rapid prototyping using [Middleman](https://middlemanapp.com/), [Zurb Foundation](http://foundation.zurb.com/) and hosted on [Netlify](https://www.netlify.com/).
+Riggings is the internal framework we use at [Hanno](http://hanno.co/) for rapid prototyping apps and websites.
+The goal is to have a clickable prototype online within 5 minutes of cloning this repository :rocket:

+It includes [Middleman](https://middlemanapp.com/), [Zurb Foundation](http://foundation.zurb.com/), a bunch of helpful components, and is set up to deploy to [Netlify](https://www.netlify.com/).
+Riggings is  an _opinionated_ framework and is designed to suit the way we work and deploy sites.

-To see what the default page looks like, check out [hanno-riggings.netlify.com](http://hanno-riggings.netlify.com/).
+To see what the default (very basic) page looks like, check out [hanno-riggings.netlify.com](http://hanno-riggings.netlify.com/).

 ## Quickstart